Man in custody lay dead in Hawke's Bay police station cells for nearly six hours

 It found that police as an organisation, as well as individual officers, failed in their legal duty of care of the man.

-The man, whose name and age wasn't given in the report, died of suffocation related to a methamphetamine overdose on November 13.
+The 39-year-old man died of suffocation related to a methamphetamine overdose on November 13.

 IPCA said the findings of its investigation raised "serious concerns with the evaluation and monitoring of the man during his detention, and with the training and supervision of custody staff".